dcwbrown/OBSOLETE-olang/README.md

       Console.String("Hello."); Console.Ln;
     END hello.

-Put one of these in hello.mod, then compile as follows:
+Compile as follows:

     voc hello.mod -m

 The -m parameter tells voc that this is a main module, and to generate an executable binary.

-Execute as usual on Linux ('./hello') or windows ('hello').
+Execute as usual on Linux ('./hello') or Windows ('hello').

 #### How make adapts to each platform